romanowski/improvement-proposals/content/scala-cli.md

 ** Watch mode **

 When working on a piece of code, it is often useful to have it compiled/run everytime the file is changed, and build tools offer a watch mode for that.
 This is how most people are using watch mode through a build tool.
-Scala CLI offers watch more for most commands (by using `--watch` / `-w` flags).
+Scala CLI offers a watch mode for most of its commands (by using `--watch` / `-w` flags).

 // TODO more?